-CFPCA is the cultural gateway of Wayne State University, connecting the university's 28,000 students and 7,000 employees to the community and to the museums, galleries, libraries, theatres and other venues where CFPCA's 2,200 students exhibit work, present research and perform on stage and in concert.
+CFPCA is the cultural gateway of Wayne State University, connecting the university's nearly 27,000 graduate and undergraduate students to the community, museums, galleries, libraries, theatres and other venues where CFPCA's students exhibit work, present research and perform on stage and in concert.
 There also are opportunities to intern with some of Metro Detroit's top companies in advertising, public relations, journalism and other industries.

-- 16 undergraduate programs, 11 graduate programs and 3 graduate certificate programs
+- 17 undergraduate programs, 10 graduate programs and three graduate certificate programs

 - Nationally and internationally renowned faculty